Local Dev with Render Workflows

 From your workflow project repo, run the following command:

-Replace <WORKFLOW_START_COMMAND> with the command to start your workflow.
-This is commonly python main.py:
+Replace <WORKFLOW_START_COMMAND> with the command to start your workflow service, such as:

 Command not found?